 Care Management for At-Risk Children (CMARC)

-CMARC is a public health program that serves children from birth to 5 years of age who meet certain risk criteria, including opioid exposed pregnancy.
-The main goals of the program are to improve health outcomes working with families.
-The CMARC Program is a partnership between, the NC Division of Public Health (DPH) and the NC Division of Health Benefits (DHB).
+CMARC is a public health program that serves children from birth to five years of age who meet certain risk criteria, including opioid exposed pregnancy.
+The main goal of the program is to improve health outcomes working with families.
+The CMARC Program is a partnership between the NC Division of Public Health (DPH) and the NC Division of Health Benefits (DHB).

 Home Visiting Programs

 Home visiting programs for pregnant women and families with young children offer information, guidance, risk assessment, and parenting support at home.
 The programs are evidence-based models that are designed to improve child health and development, pregnancy outcomes, and parenting skills.
 There are four evidence-based home visiting models offered in NC:

 The hospital birth setting offers a safe environment with access to a range of physicians, medical staff, and medical technology when needed.